 Removal for Alien Convicted for Use of Drug Paraphernalia

 His motion was ruled upon by the United States Court of Appeals for the Ninth Circuit in U.S. v.
 Marcelino Oseguera-Madrigal (9th Cir.
 2012) 700 F.3d 1196 (originally 2012 DJDAR 15663).
 It merits mention for purposes of this article and the reader that while the underlying case involved Washington and not California law, the removal order was based on federal law that certainly is applicable to any alien in California who may also be convicted of a California state court offense.

 Turning to the Washington statute, the Ninth Circuit found it was identical in wording to the Arizona and Hawaii statutes, so removal of Oseguera was proper.

 Oseguera also sought to collaterally attack the underlying Washington State conviction, citing to Padilla v.
 Kentucky (2010) 130 S.Ct.
 1473 for ineffective assistance of counsel for not being advised of the adverse immigration consequences of such a conviction.
 The Ninth Circuit rejected this argument as well, saying such an attack was foreclosed by Custis v.
 United States (1994) 511 U.S. 485.
 Accordingly, the District Court was unable to consider the merits of Oseguera’s ineffective assistance of counsel claim at all.

 Turning back to the charge of being an alien in the United States without permission after deportation, Oseguera was found guilty.
 He was then sentenced to thirty-five months in federal prison and then, upon completion, removal to Mexico.

-Here, “paraphernalia” did not vary enough to escape its meaning as being related to possession or use of a controlled substance.
+Here, however, “paraphernalia” did not vary enough to escape its meaning as being related to possession or use of a controlled substance.